tkilla64/eurorack/bassbuddy/README.md

 TBA

 ### Additional information
-If you plan to build this module, please check out the additional information here
+If you plan to build this module, please check out the additional information here (TBA)